Want to learn how to keep deer out of the garden? You’re in the right place.

 - Hanging rags soaked with fabric softeners or ammonia from trees.

-- Spraying homemade “deer juice” mixtures of hot pepper, garlic, or rotten egg.
+- Spraying homemade “deer juice” mixtures of hot pepper, garlic powder, or rotten egg.

 5. Rotate Your Repellents